tomhel/LocaleNumeric/README.md

 ###Set fallback locale

 ```
-Digits.setFallbackLocale(locale);
+Digits.setFallbackLocale(locale)
 ```

-The fallback locale will be used if language and country code is unknown when calling the _Digits(code)_ constructor Default fallback locale is en_US
+The fallback locale will be used if language and country code is unknown when calling the _new Digits(code)_ constructor Default fallback locale is en_US.

 - _locale_ - the locale to use as fallback